 - (a) A party moving under Fed.
 R. Civ.
-P. 15(a)(2) for leave to amend a pleading must attach the following as exhibits to the motion: - (1) the proposed amended pleading, and - (2) a redlined version of the proposed amended pleading comparing it with the pleading sought to be amended. - (b) A party proceeding without an attorney is exempt from the requirements of subsection (a)(2) of this rule. - (c) A party who has been granted leave to file must subsequently file the amended pleading with the court.
-The amended pleading filed must be the same pleading proffered to the court in subsection (a)(1), unless the court has ordered otherwise.
+P. 15(a)(2) for leave to amend a pleading must attach the following as exhibits to the motion: - (1) the proposed amended pleading, and - (2) a redlined version of the proposed amended pleading comparing it with the pleading sought to be amended. - (b) A party proceeding without an attorney is exempt from the requirements of section 15-1(a)(2) of this rule. - (c) A party who has been granted leave to file must subsequently file the amended pleading with the court.
+The amended pleading filed must be the same pleading proffered to the court in section 15-1(a)(1) unless the court has ordered otherwise.